MicrosoftDocs/dynamics365-guidance/guidance/overview.md

 ## Implementation guide

 This section contains guidance for how to implement solutions that include Dynamics 365.
-The original *Dynamics 365 Implementation Guide* introduced the term *Success by Design* with the four stages:
+The original *Dynamics 365 Implementation Guide* introduced the term *Success by Design* with four stages.
+But we've added an earlier stage to the list so that there are now five stages:

+- *Strategize*
 - *Initiate*
 - *Implement*
 - *Prepare*
 - *Operate*

-The new guide adds an earlier stage to that list:

-- *Strategize*

-    All implementations should have a well-rounded implementation strategy that delivers on the promise of digital transformation.
-The section also covers the environment strategy, and the organizational strategy.

 Learn more at [Introduction to Dynamics 365 Implementation Guide](implementation-guide/introduction.md).